 Probiotics For Dogs

-If your dog has experienced tummy troubles in the past, such as diarrhea, your vet may have suggested feeding it a mixture of white rice, chicken, and yogurt — the latter contains probiotics which help balance bacteria in the gut.
+Suppose your dog has experienced tummy troubles in the past, such as diarrhea.
+In that case, your vet may have suggested feeding it a mixture of white rice, chicken, and yogurt — the latter contains probiotics, which help balance bacteria in the gut.

 Now, there is a new dietary supplement that helps manage doggy diarrhea.
 Just as probiotics in foods with active live cultures like yogurt are being touted to maintain human digestive health, they can have the same benefits for dogs.
 Below, Dr. Trisha Joyce, veterinarian of New York City Veterinary Specialists, weighs in on dog stomach concerns and the utility of dietary supplements that contain beneficial bacteria for preventing them.